Use social media safely

 • Damaging comments - while customer opinion can be useful, you don't want to have too many negative comments about your business.
 If you find this is the case, look into the reasons behind the comments and try to put things right.

 While you should try to protect your brand and site from potential threats, this should be balanced with maintaining brand honesty.
-Site users should feel that there's an open and honest, two-way exchange of ideas and opinions.
+Site and social media users should feel that there's an open and honest, two-way exchange of ideas and opinions.
 This will build trust between you and your customers and encourage loyalty.

 You should position your marketing strategy on the social web very carefully.
 Any campaigns should be designed with the social web in mind.
-Avoid simply placing the same messages you use in other marketing channels into a social web context.
+Avoid placing the same messages you use in other marketing channels into a social web context.
 Instead, tailor your campaign so that it will sit comfortably with both the site and its users.

 Social tools on your website